richemslie/galvanise_zero/readme.md

 Status January 2019
 -------------------
 All games are written in [GDL](https://en.wikipedia.org/wiki/Game_Description_Language) unless otherwise stated.
-There is game specific code other than a single python file describing mappings for policy and state (see [here](https://github.com/richemslie/galvanise_zero/issues/1) for more information).
+There is *no* gme specific code other than a single python file describing mappings for policy and state (see [here](https://github.com/richemslie/galvanise_zero/issues/1) for more information).

-Games trained for > 5 days (from most recent)
+Here are the games that were trained for more than five days (on a couple of GPUs).

 * international draughts (statemachine in c++)
 * go(baduk) 9x9 (no super ko, statemachine in c++)